ImpulsoGov/coronacidades-datasource/README.md

 # SimulaCovid API
----

 This repo runs our API for [SimulaCovid](simulacovid.coronacidades.org).
-You can access the API here: http://datasource.coronacidades.org:7000/v1/raw/csv
+You can access the API here: http://datasource.coronacidades.org:80/

+## Current data

+- `br/cities/cases/full`: full history data from Brasil.IO with notification rate and estimated active cases;
+- `br/cities/cnes`: beds and ventilators data from Data SUS/CNES;
+- `br/cities/simulacovid/main`: data filtered to serve SimulaCovid app;
+- `br/cities/embaixadores`: beds and ventilators data updated by SimulaCovid's ambassadors;

 ## Building your local API
----

 ⚠️ *You need a file in `src/loader/secret.yaml` with very secretive variables.*